Mervyn Dirks: Political career

+On 13 December 2022, Dirks was one of five ANC MPs who defied the party whip to vote against the adoption on the Section 89 Panel report on whether sufficient evidence exists to show that President Cyril Ramaphosa committed a serious violation of the Constitution or law or committed a serious misconduct amid the 2020 Phala Phala Robbery.

 On 30 January 2023, it was reported that Dirks and fellow ANC MP Tshilidzi Munyai had resigned from the National Assembly amid an impending Cabinet reshuffle by President Cyril Ramaphosa.
 Dirks said on his resignation that he would remain a party member.

+Dirks was sworn in as a member of the KwaZulu-Natal Legislature on 22 June 2023.
+He filled the casual vacancy arising from Kwazi Mshengu's resignation.

+Dirks was expelled from the ANC on 25 February 2024 for aligning himself to former president Jacob Zuma's Umkhonto we Sizwe party which he subsequently joined.

+Dirks was appointed MK's Chief Whip in the KwaZulu-Natal legislature in January 2025, and was dismissed in June 2025.

 Incidents

 In 2017, Dirks attempted to disrupt a parliamentary debate regarding state capture.
 In August of that same year, he showed middle finger to the opposition MPs.
 He did it again on 30 November, after he called opposition MP Phumzile van Damme a "straatmeid" (prostitute).
 On that same day, he also threatened fellow ANC MP Tozama Mantashe, the younger sister of senior party politician Gwede Mantashe.
 ANC chief whip Jackson Mthembu condemned his actions.

 In September 2017, The Witness reported that Dirks had an outstanding municipal debt over R60,000.
 Later, in 2019, Dirks was referred to the parliamentary Ethics Committee after he called certain MPs "dogs".